Skip to content

 Execution timingWhen the LLM determines it is neededWhen the Host determines it is needed

-Prompts are predefined prompt templates or conversation flows managed by an MCP server.
+Prompts are reusable prompt templates or conversation flows managed by an MCP server.[4]
 They allow standardized instructions and conversation patterns to guide AI behavior, all managed centrally on the server side.

 • Controlled by the user or developer — the AI model does not select them autonomously